Mamy Blue: Other versions

 French singer Ricky Shayne recorded both English and German versions of "Mamy Blue", which ranked #7 in the German Top Ten for 20 weeks in 1971.

 German guitarist Ricky King recorded an instrumental version.

+French orchestra leader Paul Mauriat with Le Grand Orchestre De Paul Mauriat recorded an instrumental version in 1971.

 Sampling

 The 2011 rap song "Mamy" by Joeystarr sampled the Nicoletta version of "Mamy Blue" as its backing track.
 The song appeared on the rapper's album Egomaniac.